jonfernq/Learning/CloudComputing/AWS/AWS3Tier/README.md

 ---
 ### AWS CLI Commands

-AWS CLI commands are used to set up this architecture via the AWS command line interface.
+For the first part, AWS CLI commands are used to set up this architecture via the AWS command line interface.
 These commands create virtual private cloud (VPC) resources, such as subnets and security groups, launch instances with a given configuration, and configure a load balancer and database instance.

 Here's a step-by-step breakdown of the AWS CLI commands: